-The current strategy is Incompatible Insect Technique (ITT) using Wolbachia, a naturally-occurring bacterium known to help suppress mosquito populations.
+The current strategy is Incompatible Insect Technique (ITT) using Wolbachia, a naturally-occurring bacteria known to help suppress mosquito populations.
 This approach uses mass-reared male mosquitoes with a different, incompatible strain of Wolbachia than the wild female mosquitoes already found in Hawai‘i.
 With different strains of Wolbachia, the males and females can’t produce viable offspring.
 Because offspring aren’t fertilized, they can’t hatch and add to the mosquito population.
 This over time reduces the overall mosquito population.
 For more, see Birds, Not Mosquitoes.
 Watch this video below for more information.

 This approach was reviewed at multiple levels (for example: workshop report) and went through rigorous regulatory pathways before moving forward.
 We are continuing to research the effects of this control and the response of native ecosystems.